SinglaAsmita/httpClient_in_Go/README.md

 * The tool would only work on valid TLS endpoints

+* For simplicity I consider every http response which is not 200 as a failure.

 ## 4. Observations

-The mean response time for amazon and google was in a close range of 170-180 millisecond range.
-The worker project URL was faster and came around 130 millisecond.
-Linkedin was the slowest with mean response time of 447 milliseconds.
+(All observations are made on 10 request iterations) The mean response time for amazon and google was in a close range of 170-180 ms range.
+The worker project URL was faster and came around 130 ms. Pinterest was slower with mean response time of 303 ms.
+Reddit was the slowest with mean response time of 3737 ms.

 ## Screenshots